 - Why does Face ID matter?
-Face ID has the potential to make devices more secure, and to create an all new norm for interacting with technology.
+Face ID has the potential to make devices more secure and to create an all new norm for interacting with technology.

 What is Face ID?

-According to Apple, the likelihood of a random person being able to use their face to unlock someone else’s phone is 1:1,000,000.
-Touch ID’s odds are 1:50,000, making Face ID 20 times more secure.
+According to Apple, the likelihood of a random person being able to use their face to unlock someone else’s phone is one in a million.
+Touch ID’s odds are one in 50,000, making Face ID 20 times more secure.

 Face ID maps faces in a similar way to how Touch ID maps fingerprints: It doesn’t store an image, but instead makes a map of the face using data points.
 When those data points match up with a face, it triggers an unlock.